chengsun/ep/docs/Diary.md

 -------
 * I started implementing mesh rendering, which actually draws the mesh to screen.
   This way I can visually evaluate the results of my code.
 Up until now I have had to use textual logging when checking of the state of the mesh, which is time-consuming and prone to error.
-  I have needed to brush up on the OpenGL API, which I have to use to render.
+  I have needed to refer to the documentation on the OpenGL API a lot, which is used for rendering.
 Most of this information comes from [this tutorial][arcsynthesis] and [the OpenGL wiki][opengl core-api].

 [ryg halfedge-theory]: http://fgiesen.wordpress.com/2012/02/21/half-edge-based-mesh-representations-theory/